Adavi654/outty-adventure-matching-app/docs/docs/product-vision.md

 ### Near Vision

-Develop a Minimum Viable Product (MVP) that allows user to:
+Develop a Minimum Viable Product (MVP) that allows users to:
 - Register and log into the platform
 - Create and manage adventure profiles
 - Select adventure interests and skill levels